Veterans

 Who can claim Veterans’ Preference?

-As a veteran of the armed services, you may be entitled to preference when seeking initial employment with Utah state government (Utah Code 71-10-1).
-For state jobs open to the public veterans’ preference is provided to applicants who meet any of the following criteria:
+As a veteran of or service member in the armed forces, you may be entitled to a preference when seeking initial employment with the Utah state government (Utah Code 71A-2-101).
+For state jobs open to the public, veterans’ preference is provided to applicants who meet any of the following criteria:

-- A veteran with a disability, regardless of the percentage of disability
+• A veteran or service member with a disability, regardless of the percentage of disability

-- The spouse or unmarried widow or widower of a veteran
+• The spouse or surviving spouse of a veteran

 How do I claim Veterans’ Preference?